 - Dressing a Knot: Arranging the components of the knot to optimize security and/or strength.

 - Fake (or Flake) a Rope: Lay a rope out neatly on the deck in a Zig-Zag Pattern ready for easy use.
 Both Fake and Flake are in widespread use.
 People using Flake tend to reject Fake and vice-versa.
 History and literature support both names.
-“Flaking” a rope could have entered common use because of the generally accepted “Flaking” a sail
+“Flaking” a rope could have entered common use because of the generally accepted “Flaking” a sail.

 - Flake a Sail: Fold a sail back and forth in neat layers for storage.
 This prolongs the life of the sail and facilitates raising the sail later.
+(Photo used with permission of Michael Harpur from the Eoceanic website).

 - Frapping Turns: Additional turns added in another axis to bind a Lashing or a Sailmaker’s Whipping.